Note

 One approach to improving on the conventional medical view as taught and practiced by allopathic MDs is to acknowledge that there are shades of gray between "true" and "false" so that a patient in the above example with lab values of 0.51, 2.5, and 4.4 would be classified as "low-normal," "mid-normal," and "high-normal," respectively.
 Clinical decision-making can, therefore, be more precise, but the rules for clinical decision-making become more complicated than the conventional approach.

 One approach to this problem is introducing the idea of "fuzzy logic."
-While "fuzzy" may sound like a disdainful term, it represents an acknowledgment that in the real world, decisions must be made with incomplete information of variable reliability.
+While "fuzzy" may sound like a disdainful term, it acknowledges that decisions must be made with incomplete information of variable reliability in the real world.
 To implement fuzzy-logic decision-making, we can transform the patient's lab value into a Z-score in the same manner as is commonly done for DEXA scan reports of bone density.
 This Z-score can represent all shades of meaning from "low" (outside the reference range on the left) through "high" (outside the reference range on the right).
 To understand Z-scores, we must discuss certain statistical concepts, including the central limit theorem, population mean, standard deviation, and Z- transformation.

 Central limit theorem